 TikTok makes you believe that this is where you can tap into your potential.

 3. Rebellion: go against the grain

 Why brands use it: Rebellion can be incredibly exciting, enticing people to come along for the adventure.
-It also aligns with deeply held beliefs about what’s just and right, meaning that brands that successfully use rebellion as a motivator often find a very loyal audience.
+It also aligns with deeply held beliefs about what’s just and right, meaning that brands that successfully use rebellion as a motivator often have impressive brand loyalty.

-How to tap into it: Positioning your brand as the anti-something can be a highly effective although risky position.
-It’s essential that brands playing on rebellion understand their audience and are authentic with their promises.
+How to tap into it: Positioning your brand as the anti-something can be a highly effective (though risky) position.
+It’s essential that brands playing on rebellion understand their target audience and are authentic with their promises.
 Consumers motivated by rebellion are highly opinionated and will easily turn on brands that aren’t practicing what they preach.